-The Castle has continued to embed its successes of 2015, to develop creative opportunities for learning outside the classroom.
-It holds The Council for Learning Outside the Classroom of the AHOEC Gold Standard Award Badge.
-In addition, the centre is also a Mountain Bike Leadership Approved Centre.
-The annual summer retreat programme was once again highly popular, as was the Christmas retreat.
+It holds The Council for Learning Outside the Classroom of the AHOEC Gold Standard Award Badge and is also a Mountain Bike Leadership Approved Centre.
 The Castle also offers occasional family retreats to support faith development within the context of the family, building on its success with its school retreat programmes.
-Alton Castle is in its 20th year, and further plans for refurbishment of the facilities, along with the development of the outdoor water based activities are planned, in order to further improve the experience of young people on retreat.
-A new biomass boiler was installed, to help provide cleaner green energy and a drying room built to dry outdoor clothing and kit.
+Alton Castle is in its 21st year.